 Here are the nutrition facts for almonds, according to the U.S. Food and Drug Administration (FDA), which regulates food labeling through the Nutritional Labeling and Education Act:

-Probably almonds’ best-known quality is that they are good for your heart.
-“Nearly two decades of research shows that almonds can help maintain a healthy heart and healthy cholesterol levels,” said Heap.
+Probably almonds' best-known quality is that they are good for your heart.
+"Nearly two decades of research shows that almonds can help maintain a healthy heart and healthy cholesterol levels," said Heap.
 A 2009 article in The American Journal of Clinical Nutrition (AJCN) looked at the evidence on nut consumption and a variety of health issues.
 It noted that in four large-scale studies considered major in the field — the Iowa Women's Health Study (1996), the Adventist Health Study (1992), the Nurses’ Health Study (1998) and the Physicians' Health Study(2002) — nut consumption was linked to a lower risk for heart disease.
-Together, the studies showed an average reduction in the risk of death from heart disease by 37 percent, or “8.3 percent … for each weekly serving of nuts.”
+Together, the studies showed an average reduction in the risk of death from heart disease by 37% , or "8.3 percent … for each weekly serving of nuts."

 Replacing almonds with saturated fats may also help lower LDL (bad) cholesterol levels.
-A 1994 study published in The American Journal of Clinical Nutrition looked at men with normal cholesterol levels and found that those who supplemented their diets with almonds for three weeks saw a 10 percent reduction in LDL levels.
+A 1994 study published in The American Journal of Clinical Nutrition looked at men with normal cholesterol levels and found that those who supplemented their diets with almonds for three weeks saw a 10% reduction in LDL levels.

 Almonds may even be good for those suffering from hyperlipidemia (excess lipids or lipoproteins in the blood).
 These patients used to be instructed to stay away from nuts because of their fat content, but a study published in 2002 in the journal Circulation showed that hyperlipidemic patients who ate almonds as snacks actually saw significant reductions in heart disease risk factors.